-CWA Comments: A draft Traffic Impact Study (dated June, 20, 2018) has been submitted.
-(Note that a finalized Traffic Impact Study should be provided.)
-It calls for traffic signalization improvements at the following intersections:
+CWA Comments: A Traffic Impact Study (dated September 6, 2018) has been submitted.
+(Note that our first review looked at a DRAFT Traffic Impact Study.
+The final Traffic Impact Study has now been submitted.)
+The applicant has clarified, in their response, the traffic improvements they are proposing as part of this plan, including: